-UNDERSTANDING VISUAL ARTS | ARH 2000 / SEC# 81994 / Fall 2024
+UNDERSTANDING VISUAL ARTS | ARH 2000 / SEC# 14523 / Spring 2025

 Gulf Coast State College

 Course Information

 Course Title: Understanding the Visual Arts

 Course Number: 202301

-CRN: 81994
+CRN: 14523

 Credit Hours: 3

 Contact Hours: As an adjunct professor I do not have office hours.
+I arrive 30 minutes early and stay 30 minutes after each class.
+I teach from 9:30 - 10:45 am Mondays/Wednesdays and, 9:30 - 12:15 pm Tuesdays/Thursdays.
 Email is the best way to reach me or, if time permits, you may speak to me before or after class.
 I will check my e-mail every Monday, Tuesday, Wed & Thurs, and between 9:00am-noon.
 I will typically respond to course mail within 48 hours.

 Pre-requisites/Co-requisites: This course requires basic computer literacy, an email address, and regular access to the Internet.
 This course meets Area 1 Humanities requirements.

-Semester/Year: Fall 2024
+Semester/Year: Spring 2025

 Contact Information:

+Instructor Name: Tim Gagnon

+Credentials: MFA Academy of Art University, San Fransisco, CA

+Office Phone: 850-872-8337

+Email: tgagnon@gulfcoast.edu

+Division Chair contact information: Dr. Jennifer McAtee Email: jmcatee@gulfcoast.edu

+Phone: 850-872-8337

+Approved Course Materials & Resources

+Textbook Information: "Gilbert's Living with Art" 13th Edition, Mark Getlein, 2020, McGraw-Hill, ISBN: 978-1-259-91675-5

+Required Materials: Hardcopy of the textbook, or students may purchase access to CONNECT from McGraw Hill.

+Curriculum

-Instructor Name: Tim Gagnon Credentials: MFA Academy of Art University, San Fransisco, CA Office Phone: 850-872-8337 Email: tgagnon@gulfcoast.edu Division Chair contact information: Dr. Jennifer McAtee Email: jmcatee@gulfcoast.edu Phone: 850-872-8337 Approved Course Materials & Resources Textbook Information: "Gilbert's Living with Art" 13th Edition, Mark Getlein, 2020, McGraw-Hill.
-ISBN: 978-1-259-91675-5 Required Materials: Hardcopy of the textbook, or students may purchase access to CONNECT from McGraw Hill.
-Curriculum Course Description: Understanding Visual Arts is a general introduction to the study and appreciation of visual art.
+Course Description: Understanding Visual Arts is a general introduction to the study and appreciation of visual art.
 This course will address the role of art in society, familiarize the student with the elements of art and principles of design, introduce the use of various media, and provide a brief chronological history of visual art.

 Course Content Delivery: Lectures, class discussions, art projects, and attendance of three art events.

 Broad Goals of the Course: In this course, students will develop an appreciation of and the ability to think critically about culture and be provided with the tools to understand, analyze, and discuss works of visual art and material culture.

 Approved Student Learning Outcomes:

-- 1. Students will identify and describe terms, concepts, and methods used in the discipline of art history. - 2.
-Students will apply terms, concepts, and methods usded in the discipline of art history to works of visual art and material culture. - 3.
-Students will identify and describe works of visual art and material culture in the works' cultural context, including works from or inspired by the Western canon and other cultural traditions. - 4.
-Students will analyze works of visual art and material culture in the works' cultural context, including works from or inspired by the Western canon and other cultural traditions. - 5.
-Students will generate an analytical response to works of visual art and material culture in the works' cultural context.
-Student Expectations of the Instructor Statement about availability outside of class - office hours: I do not have office hours as an adjunct professor.
-I arrive 30 minutes before classes start and stay 30 minutes after class.
+1. Students will identify and describe terms, concepts, and methods used in the discipline of art history.
+2. Students will apply terms, concepts, and methods used in the discipline of art history to works of visual art and material culture.
+3. Students will identify and describe works of visual art and material culture in the works' cultural context, including works from or inspired by the Western canon and other cultural traditions.
+4. Students will analyze works of visual art and material culture in the works' cultural context, including works from or inspired by the Western canon and other cultural traditions.
+5. Students will generate an analytical response to works of visual art and material culture in the works' cultural context.
+Student Expectations of the Instructor Statement about availability outside of class - office hours: 9am - 12:30pm Monday - Thursday.
+15 minutes before and after each class.
 Email/voicemail response time of the instructor: Email is the best way to reach me or, if time permits, you may speak to me before or after class.
-I will check my e-mail every Tuesday, Wed & Sat, and between 9:00am-noon.
+I will check my e-mail Mon - Thursday, between 9:00am-noon.
 I will typically respond to course mail within 48 hours.
 Learning Management System Usage for this course (required for student evaluations): CANVAS Expectations of the Student Academic Integrity Policy: